 Every episode of FFU begins with images of a gun and a sword, which transform into the show’s illegible logo.
 You can’t escape the FUF.
 The first ep then cuts to contemporary Japan.
 The show doesn’t specify where in Japan until fourteen episodes in, but it’s the real-world island town of Sado, right next to the Sea of Japan.
 The night is shattered as a pillar of purple light crashes into the bay.
 The pillar can be seen for miles, the show singles out three onlookers: first a young girl outside of town, and then a married couple inside the town.
 While we learn nothing about the girl at this stage, the couple are Drs.
 Marie and Joe Hayakawa, both scientists, voiced by Katie Gillette and Brendan Walsh, respectively.
 Gillette was a relative newcomer at the time (her only other voice credit was five years earlier), but she would later go on to voice Sara in New Fist of the North Star.
 Walsh, meanwhile, is primarily a live actor, known for a few bit parts in Malcolm in the Middle and Downer’s Grove.
 The couple talk, and from their discussion and her appearance, we learn that Marie is pregnant.
 After a while, the pillar surges with a burst of light and sprouts what I can only describe as a branch.
 From that branch comes a great terror from beyond the void: early 2000s television CGI!

 The monster that’s emerged is a red-and-black dragon, with helicopter rotors in its wings and, silliest of all, a three-barrelled pistol for a nose, ala Vincent’s Cerberus a few years later… if it were a nose.
 The Japanese Self Defence Forces know this is too tacky to live, and so engage with ships and planes, though the dragon strikes them down with beams of purple energy not unlike the pillar.
 Just then, another figure emerges from the pillar: a white dragon with spines and a long, sharp nose.
-The show will go on to imply that its head is supposed to resemble the sword from the logo sequence, but because this newcomer is more traditionally dragonic than Magnum Nostrils over here, it’s a lot harder to tell.
+The show will go on to imply that its head is supposed to resemble the sword from the logo sequence, but because this newcomer is more traditionally dragonic than Magnum Nostrils over here, it’s not immediately obvious.
 The two dragons fire on and seemingly obliterate one another, followed by a cut to what I can only describe as a “snarling eyeball.”

 From here we move to main titles, which are very rough.
 I wouldn’t be surprised if these titles had been arranged only early in the production process, since they feature only silhouettes and literal sketches of the main cast, straight off the concept artists’ desks.
 And those are the minority!
 The majority of the titles are made up of abstract visuals, and also one strange, blurry video of a real-life crow?

 After the sequence, we get our introduction to Fabula, a goddess-like figure who shows up after each title sequence to recap the previous episode and preview the next.
 Fabula’s often-incomprehensibly-breathy voice is provided by Claire Hamilton, whom some will know as the voice actress for Gandrayda in Metroid Prime 3.
-Since it’s not possible to do a recap in the first episode, and maybe too spoilery to do a preview, Fabula spends this sequence serving an actual purpose!
+Since it’s not possible to do a recap of a previous episode, and maybe too spoilery to do a preview, Fabula spends this sequence serving an actual purpose!
 She narrates that we’re going to skip forward twelve years, and addresses her location as “Wonderland,” and the pillar as “the darkness of Chaos.”

-In our first visual of twelve-years-later Sato, we follow two small children through the alleys.
+In our first visual of twelve-years-later Sado, we follow two small children through the alleys.
 Oh, and we learn that the giant pillar of darkness is still glowering in the harbour.
 We even get a few signs of the pillar’s impact on the city.
 The show implies it hasn’t hurt anyone since the day it appeared, and as a matter of fact it’s become something of a tourist attraction, no matter how ominous it appears!
 This is one of the most interesting idea in FFU in my opinion and it’s a shame we get to see so little of it.

 The poor actors I’ve been dragging are Evan Slack, who hasn’t been in in much else, and Jessica Schwartz, who went on to become a writer and comedian and is even credited on IMDb as a stunt double in 2003’s Secondhand Lions.
 Surprisingly, despite Slack’s brief career, the two of them did go on to do one more project together: the English localization of the OVA for Moeyo Ken.
 Schwartz was also in Tekken: The Motion Picture with Claire Hamilton.